Were you recently accused of solicitation or prostitution in Columbus, Ohio?

 - 5 Your Skilled Columbus Pimping and Pandering Defense Lawyer

-How Koenig & Owen, LLC Can Help You Fight Pimping and Pandering Charges in Columbus, OH
+How James D. Owen, LLC Can Help You Fight Pimping and Pandering Charges in Columbus, OH

-At Koenig & Owen, LLC, we have a long and proud history of fighting for the people of Columbus when they need it most.
+At James D. Owen, LLC, we have a long and proud history of fighting for the people of Columbus when they need it most.
 Over the years, our legal team has successfully defended countless clients against serious sex-related criminal charges.

 When you ask us to assist you with your pimping or pandering charge, our Columbus criminal defense lawyers will: